BechirZalila/linux-qemu-trusted-firmware/README.md

 => booti ${kernel_addr_r} - ${fdt_addr}
 ```

-The booti syntax is booti <kernel_address> <initrd_address> <fdt_address> for booting an uncompressed Linux AArch64 kernel.
-We have no initrd, so we use - to indicate none.
+The `booti` syntax is `booti <kernel_address> <initrd_address> <fdt_address>` for booting an uncompressed Linux AArch64 kernel.
+We have no initrd, so we use `-` to indicate none.
 U-Boot should respond with messages like “Loading Device Tree to ...” and then “Starting kernel ...”.
 At that point, control is transferred to the Linux kernel.

 Now the Linux kernel should boot.
-Early on, it will print messages via the serial console (which we’ve set to ttyAMA0).
-You should see the typical Linux boot log: the kernel version banner, information about the CPUs (it should detect 2 CPUs and bring them up using PSCI), memory, virtio devices (it should identify a virtio block device vda, and maybe entropy device etc.), then it will try to mount the root filesystem on /dev/vda2.
+Early on, it will print messages via the serial console (which we’ve set to `ttyAMA0`).
+You should see the typical Linux boot log: the kernel version banner, information about the CPUs (it should detect 2 CPUs and bring them up using PSCI), memory, virtio devices (it should identify a virtio block device vda, and maybe entropy device etc.), then it will try to mount the root filesystem on `/dev/vda2`.
 At this stage, the kernel hangs at a Kernel Panic saying it cannot mount the root file system, this is normal since wi did not build it yet.

 **Saving the Boot Command (Optional):** Right now, we manually entered commands in U-Boot to boot Linux.
 To automate this for future boots, we can use U-Boot’s saveenv to persist the bootcmd.
 First, while still in U-Boot (before booti or if you reset and break into U-Boot again), set the bootcmd variable: